wp-statistics/wp-statistics/readme.txt

 = Where's the Admin Manual? =
 The admin manual is installed as part of the plugin, simply go to Statistics->Manual to view it.
 At the top of the page will also be two icons that will allow you to download it in either ODT or HTML formats.

-= How to update to version 3.0? =
-Get Plugin updates via Automatic only.

 = If the plug does not work? =
 Disable / Enable the plugin.